Types of Groups

 Meanwhile, an EA professional group is a community of people interested in EA who work in the same field/profession – they don’t have to work for the same employer.
 Examples of professional groups include the EA Consulting Network, EA Finance group, and the UK Civil Service and Policy network, which are talked about here.

 Learn more about why and how to start a workplace/professional group in this sequence of posts.
+You can also read a summary of various profession-based EA groups here.

 Groups focusing on a subset of EA ideas